elliotthilaire/rails-budgetfish/README.md

 Budgetfish is an application to keep track of expenses.
 It is a web application intended to be accessed via mobile devices.

-It is currently in development and is missing features and has bugs.
+It is currently under heavy development and is missing features and has bugs.

 ## Requirements